 We also asked Russell which interventions are worth doing and which ones are not.
 Smoking cessation programs and flu shots, she said, were great.
 So are statins for high-risk patients.
 But statins for people at a low risk for heart disease may not be worth it, Russell explained—at least not until other, more cost-effective interventions have been done, such as giving diuretics for high blood pressure.

 After the June interview, Russell sent along another study from the Annals of Internal Medicine, showing that statins could reduce medical spending if they cost less than ten cents per pill.
 But an informal survey conducted by study researchers showed that costs ranged from seventeen cents per pill for a generic purchased at a large discount chain to five dollars per pill for a name brand purchased at a retail pharmacy chain.

 Russell said that a cap on total spending would really help control medical costs: “We have to decide how much we are going to spend as a country and then stop when we reach that point.”
 That’s just what Schumer, Boxer, and other members of Congress want to avoid—so instead they peddle other nostrums that sound good, but offer little evidence that they work.
 So, Sen. Schumer, the issue isn’t so simple.
-Myths die hard.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+Myths die hard.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.